kubeflow/website/content/en/docs/components/serving/bentoml.md

         return self.artifacts.model.predict(df)
 ```

-The following code trains a classifier model and serve it with the IrisClassifier
+The following code trains a classifier model and serves it with the IrisClassifier
 defined above:

 ```python